akpingel/sphinx-template/source/firstDraft/index.rst

 languages.

   .. figure:: dynamicStrong.png
-    :width: 500
+    :width: 75%
     :align: center

-    This figure shows whether programmign languages are dynamic or static and strong or weak. [#f6]_
+    This figure shows whether programming languages are dynamic or static and strong or weak. [#f6]_
-  ..

 Dynamic means that rules are applied at runtime, compared to static languages that apply their rules at compile time. [#f6]_ In the figure, Python and Clojure